Posterior Average Effects: Framework and main results

+In the absence of covariates and for known parameters $\beta$, $\sigma_*$, the proof of Theorem \ref{theo_bias} shows that $\gamma^{\rm P}$ is the unique minimizer of the first-order worst-case specification error.
+Likewise, $\gamma^{\rm P}$ is also unique in Theorem \ref{theo_bias0}.
+More generally, if covariates are present and the parameters $\beta$, $\sigma_*$ are estimated, then the leading order contribution of $b_{\epsilon}(\gamma)$ is minimized if and only if $\gamma(Y,X) = \gamma^{\rm P}(Y,X) + \omega(X) + \lambda'\psi(Y,X) + o_{P_*}(1) $, for some $\lambda$ and $\omega$ such that $\mathbb{E}_{f_X} [\omega(X)] = 0$ --- see part (ii) of Theorem~\ref{theo_bias_app} in Appendix \ref{App_Proofs} for a formal statement.
+Hence, while the PAE is not the unique minimizer of the local worst-case specification error in this case, any minimizer differs from the PAE by a zero-mean function of $X$ and a linear combination of the moment function $\psi$.
+In addition, $\widehat{\delta}^{\rm P}$ has smallest variance within the class of minimum worst-case specification error estimators.

+\paragraph{Form of misspecification.} Theorems \ref{theo_bias} and \ref{theo_bias0} rely on specific distance measures, $\chi^2$ divergence for the latter and any member of the $\phi$-divergence family for the former.
+Under other distance measures, the PAE will not have minimum worst-case specification error in general.

+Given a distance measure, the theorems are based on nonparametric neighborhoods that consist of unrestricted distributions of $U\,|\, X$, except for the moment conditions that pin down $\beta$ and $\sigma_*$.
+However, if one is willing to make additional assumptions on $f_0$ that further restrict the neighborhood, then one can construct estimators that are more robust than $\widehat{\delta}^{\rm P}$ within a particular class.
 As an example, consider the fixed-effects model (\ref{FE_mod}).
 Suppose that, in addition to assuming that $\alpha$, $\varepsilon_1$, ..., $\varepsilon_J$ are mutually uncorrelated, the researcher is willing to assume that they are fully independent.
 In that case, the distribution of $\alpha$ can be consistently estimated under suitable regularity conditions, provided $J\geq 2$ (Kotlarski, 1967, Li and Vuong, 1998).
-However, the posterior estimator in (\ref{posterior_FE}) is biased for small $J$.
-As a consequence, the posterior estimator is not bias-optimal in a semi-parametric neighborhood that consists of distributions with independent marginals.
+However, the PAE in (\ref{posterior_FE}) is inconsistent for fixed $J$ as $n$ tends to infinity.
+As a consequence, the PAE does not minimize worst-case specification error in a semi-parametric neighborhood that consists of distributions with independent marginals.

-To elaborate further on this point, consider the regression coefficient in (\ref{eq_proj_coeff}) of $\alpha$ on a covariates vector $W$.
-A possible estimator is the regression coefficient of the fixed-effects estimates $\overline{Y}_i$ on $W_i$; that is,